amscanne/huptime/README.md

 outstanding requests are finished.
 Only when existing requests are finished will the program restart.

-This may not work properly if requests are not bound in how long they will take.
+This may not work properly if requests are not bounded in how long they will take.
 This may also lead to high response times for some clients during the restart.
 However, this approach will play well with supervisors.